Gaius-Augustus/MakeHub/README.md

 how they may be installed on Ubuntu Linux.

 Python3 is available from <https://www.python.org/downloads/>, or
 as package for many Unix systems.
+Choose version 3.5 or newer (because otherwise, subprocess module is not fully functional).

 For example, on Ubuntu, install Python3 with: